What is a TTL?

 Check your uTest stats: https://platform.utest.com/account/my-profile/statistics

-Please note, submitting an application for the TTL Wait List does not guarantee that you will be chosen to participate in TTL training or TTL work.
+Please note, submitting an application for a TTL position does not guarantee that you will be chosen to participate in TTL training or TTL work.
 Due to the volume of submissions, you will only be contacted if you are matched with an available TTL slot.

 How do I increase my chances to be chosen as a TTL?